-France confirms 2 cases of virus from China, 1st in Europe
+France confirms 3 cases of virus from China, 1st in Europe

+PARIS (AP) — France on Friday announced three confirmed cases of the deadly new virus from China, the first outside Asia and the United States.

+Authorities said all three sickened people had traveled to China.
+Two of them belonged to the same family.
+They were the first cases registered in Europe.

+Health Minister Agnes Buzyn said she expects more cases and that the virus must be battled like a wildfire.
+She said the likely reason that France has the first European cases is that it quickly developed a test allowing medics to rapidly diagnose the sickened.

-PARIS (AP) — France on Friday announced two confirmed cases of the deadly new virus from China, the first reported in Europe, and the country’s health minister said other new cases will likely follow.
+France on Friday announced the first cases outside Asia and the United States of the deadly new virus from China, and the country’s health minister said Europe should brace for other new cases from the spreading epidemic that she said must be fought like a wildfire.

-Health Minister Agnes Buzyn said both of the sickened people had traveled to China.
-They were hospitalized, in isolation, one in Paris, the other in the southwestern city of Bordeaux.
+Health Minister Agnes Buzyn said the two confirmed cases, Europe’s first, both involved people who had traveled to China, where hundreds of people have fallen ill and more than two dozen have died.
+The sickened patients in France were quickly hospitalized, in isolation, one in Paris, the other in the southwestern city of Bordeaux.

 In part because of Europe’s open borders, the minister said she expects more cases.

 “We see how difficult it is in today’s world to close the frontiers.
-In reality, it’s not possible,” she said
+In reality, it’s not possible,” she said.

 “We have two cases,” she added.
 “We will probably have other cases.”